Radical Individualism: The Solvent of Family, Race, and Nation

 Historical Analogies in the Rise of Liberalism: The Need for Conflict Management in Seventeenth and Eighteenth Century Europe.

-Conservatives will often warn that too much racial and ethnic diversity will lead America to Balkanization - the division of the country into ethnically distinct — and feuding regions.
-The Liberal Establishment reply is essentially that radical pluralism — at least radical pluralism in a society dedicated to radical individualism will be a peaceful one.
+Conservatives will often warn that too much racial and ethnic diversity will lead America to Balkanization - the division of the country into ethnically distinct and feuding regions.
+The Liberal Establishment reply is essentially that radical pluralism at least radical pluralism in a society dedicated to radical individualism will be a peaceful one.
 Essentially they are making the French liberal philosophe Voltaire's argument about eighteenth England and its radical religious pluralism.
 "If there were only one religion in England, we should have to fear despotism - if there were two, they would cut each other's throats; but there are thirty, and they live in peace and happiness," (Philosophical Letters).
 England was then undergoing an unprecedented commercial and industrial revolution, spurred in large measure by the rise and celebration of individualism which was also accompanied by a deep dislike of revealed, dogmatic religion resulting from the mayhem that rose in the wake of the original sixteenth century Protestant Reformation, the Roman Catholic Counter-Reformation, and the especially ferocious disputes over the nature and doctrines of England's own established church.

 Eighteenth century liberal Enlightenment tirades against "prejudice," "bigotry," and "enthusiasm" were almost all directed against men hawking brands of Christian doctrine and practice, whether popes, Jesuits, Presbyterians or Baptists, not men stoking racial or ethnic hatreds.
 The Liberal solution was that of religious toleration championed by John Locke, the liberal philosopher who argued that religious disputes should be taken out of public life and privatized.

 In many ways, the wars of nationalism in Europe from 1914 to 1918, and, probably even more importantly, the war against Adolf Hitler and his Social Darwinistic racial views spurred our own post-World War II western liberal elites to do what eighteenth century liberals like Voltaire wanted to do: "abolish the infamy."
-That is, men of the so-called "Enlightenment" sought to bring mankind happiness through the abolition of dangerous, dogmatic religions — though they did often espouse their own vague brand of "natural religion" and a very unchristian notion of "Nature's God."
+That is, men of the so-called "Enlightenment" sought to bring mankind happiness through the abolition of dangerous, dogmatic religions though they did often espouse their own vague brand of "natural religion" and a very unchristian notion of "Nature's God."
 (A modem counterpart is the desire to substitute universalistic or "civic-based" nationalities in place of ethnically, or even linguistically, exclusive nations.
 Such is the intention of those like Bill Clinton and David Hollinger for "the New America.")
 For men like Voltaire and Thomas Jefferson, the world could be substantially freed from the "infamy" of religious hatred, cruelty, and superstition, largely through the advancement of a scientific knowledge giving only natural explanations for the reality before men's eyes.
 In their "supreme graciousness," however, Enlightenment liberals did allow a certain compassion" for the many "weak-minded" who would need to continue clinging in their private lives to the faith in the Resurrection.
 Enlightenment liberals thought that the continuation of Christianity would probably still be necessary for maintaining the broader public's morals.
-(For the same reason, liberals like David Hollinger are similarly willing to extend a certain tolerance to ethnic groups, which have been properly "domesticated"— that is make no authoritative claims over the individual or the civil state: These "weaker minded" people are unable or unwilling to live the life of the radical, self-directed individualist, and so need a group, even an inherited group in which to cling, in order to have a sense of belonging.)
-But for most educated — that is liberal-minded men — during much of eighteenth century western Europe, it was enough to trust in Reason and the general benevolence of mankind freed from "superstition," and the maintaining of a sense of "enlightened self-interest" by accruing profits in a mutually beneficial, peace inducing free trade.
+(For the same reason, liberals like David Hollinger are similarly willing to extend a certain tolerance to ethnic groups, which have been properly "domesticated" that is make no authoritative claims over the individual or the civil state: These "weaker minded" people are unable or unwilling to live the life of the radical, self-directed individualist, and so need a group, even an inherited group in which to cling, in order to have a sense of belonging.)
+But for most educated that is liberal-minded men during much of eighteenth century western Europe, it was enough to trust in Reason and the general benevolence of mankind freed from "superstition," and the maintaining of a sense of "enlightened self-interest" by accruing profits in a mutually beneficial, peace inducing free trade.
 A rather similar view regarding race is currently espoused by the likes of Bill Clinton, Tony Blair, and other luminaries of our own post-modern, New Age "Enlightenment."

 But even before the calamitous European ethno-nationalist wars from 1914-1945, the seeds of racial revolution were planted and germinating under the instruction and guidance of the anthropologist Franz Boas.
 Boas and his disciples preached the equality of the different peoples or races, thereby contradicting the general nineteenth century view of innate intellectual inequality, with Europeans placed atop a hierarchy, Africans at the bottom, and Asians and Hispano-Indians in between.
 Such a view was commonly wrapped in the garb of Social Darwinism which saw human life as a continuation of the survival of the fittest" (often merely the survival of the strongest) going on in all of nature.
 Some secular Europeans, cut off from Christian ethics, dreamed of repopulating the Earth with Europe's teeming masses - once weaker groups were removed from the scene."
 This common nineteenth century view of racial inequality contradicted the egalitarianism of liberalism's first philosophers (both Englishmen) Thomas Hobbes (1588-1679) and John Locke (1632-1704).
 Though, to be fair, Hobbes and Locke used rather different criteria to define equality than would the nineteenth century anthropologists.
-Hobbes and Locke in part based their view of equality on the rude ability of the weak to kill the strong or socially superior — or in more recent times, riot, burn and loot private property, and murder passersby as in Los Angeles in 1992.
+Hobbes and Locke in part based their view of equality on the rude ability of the weak to kill the strong or socially superior or in more recent times, riot, burn and loot private property, and murder passersby as in Los Angeles in 1992.
 In the nineteenth and early twentieth centuries, Liberalism was partly side-tracked from its original support of equality by a receptivity to theories of racial inequality.
-But by 1945, liberalism stood "armed and dangerous" fortified by the egalitarian findings of Frank Boas in anthropology, and having just defeated Nazi Germany, Fascist Italy, and Imperial Japan, confident once more as in the days of absolute monarchs and landed aristocrats in the truth of egalitarianism—and unafraid of contradiction.
+But by 1945, liberalism stood "armed and dangerous" fortified by the egalitarian findings of Frank Boas in anthropology, and having just defeated Nazi Germany, Fascist Italy, and Imperial Japan, confident once more as in the days of absolute monarchs and landed aristocrats in the truth of egalitarianismand unafraid of contradiction.